NHS is making appointments again

 If you are faced with a blank diary and no appointment on the horizon, start phoning immediately.

-If told your appointment is for some far distant date in 2021 – or even 2022 – make a note of the date.
+If told your appointment is for some far distant date make a note of this.
 Put the phone down, then call back and nicely ask if there have been any cancellations because ….. and here you give a quick excuse or explanation as to why you can’t wait that long.

 If you aren’t even on the list, this is when the ‘fight’ starts.
 Don’t sit back and expect your GP to fight for you.
 They probably have other patients in the same boat.
 According to senior Consultants make a fuss when things don’t go to plan.